 The Company’s procedures, policies and systems are appropriate and suitable to enable the Board to safeguard shareholders’ investment and the Company’s assets, and comply with Turnbull Guidance.

-Following the growth in the size and geographic spread of the Group’s operations, in early 2013 the Audit Committee employed an Internal Audit Manager and engaged an external firm to assist with the implementation of the Group's internal audit function.
+Following the growth in the size and geographic spread of the Group’s operations, in early 2013 the Audit Committee engaged an international external firm to report on the adequacy of the Group's procedures and controls in Russia and Ukraine and to assist with the implementation of the Group's internal audit function.

-This will strengthen the finance and operational functions across the Group.
+This has strengthened the finance and operational functions in these key operating subsidiaries.

 The Company maintains an effective and reliable accounting and management information system.
 The Board receives a monthly report that monitors: actual performance against budget and forecast for oil and gas production; sales and costs; and provides the Board with information on issues including debtors, the cash position, cash flow forecasting and the financial implications of key sensitivities including changes in commodity prices, production and exchange rates.